 All competition entries will need to be uploaded through the participation platform, using the relevant file formats.
-Full details and instructions will be supplied once registration has been completed.
+Full details and instructions will be available online in the Tenner schools platform.

 The Tenner Challenge will be delivered through an online participation platform.
-The platform will guide users through the four weeks of the Challenge; providing them with access to resources that will support them during their Tenner experience.
+This platform will guide you through the four weeks of the Challenge; providing unique access to resources that will support you during Tenner.

 How do teachers access the platform?

-Once an organisation has registered they will be sent a unique URL and log in details for the platform, a link for students to use will also be provided.
+Once an organisation has registered they will be sent a unique URL and log in details for this platform, a link for students to use will also be provided.

 How do students access the platform?

 Teachers will receive a URL that needs to be shared with all students who wish to participate in the Challenge.
-When students use this unique URL they will be asked to set up an account and select whether they are working as a team or as an individual.
+When students use this unique URL they will be asked to set up an account and set up their student Tenner team or as an individual.

-Once they've set up their account they will be able to log in and access the Tenner resources.
-We do encourage them to complete a short pre and post challenge questionnaire allowing them they can track their individual progress throughout the Challenge.
+Once they've set up their account they will be able to log in and access all the Tenner resources.
+We do ask them to complete a short pre and post challenge questionnaire allowing them they can track their individual progress throughout the Challenge.

-Full details of the Tenner Challenge can be found in the Terms and Conditions.
+Full details about the Tenner Challenge can be found here in Terms and Conditions.